Image courtesy Nordstrom

 - Une Femme’s series on scarves and ties

 Cruise through some of those links and see what strikes your fancy.
-What styles and sizes of scarves do you own and love?
+Which styles and sizes of scarves do you own and love?
 Which techniques are, therefore, relevant?
 Now the tough part: You’ve got to set aside a bit of time to try them out.
 Throw on jeans and a black shirt, stand in front of the mirror, and see what works in practice.
 Try to identify at least three scarf ties that make sense, work with your collection, and complement your personal style.
 Once you’ve got those under your belt, you’ll find yourself more inclined to scarf it up.
 Because you’ll know how.

 I’ve got an entire post on breaking into belting, and highly recommend it if you’re just getting started.
 The big takeaway?
 You likely need to start by figuring out which PLACEMENT works for your figure, then which WIDTH of belt you like best.
 So start with a scarf: Put on a fairly loose dress or tunic, and try belting it with a scarf at various spots on your bod.
 Hips, wearing waist, natural waist, and close your bust like an empire waistline.
 See what looks best.
 Then try making the scarf wide like an obi belt and see how that looks.
 Fold it so it’s the width of a pants belt.
 Roll it tight as you can so it’s skinny.
 See which width is most flattering.
 You may find that multiple combinations look good – skinny at your natural waist, wide up by your bust, medium at your wearing waist.
 But this little exercise will get you on the right track.
 How should you implement belts?

-Hosiery season is coming to an end for many of us, but it still bears addressing.
+Hosiery season is limited for many of us, but it still bears addressing.
 In my opinion, the three easiest ways to incorporate tights into outfits are as follows: If you’re doing separates, match your top and tights colors to create continuity.
 And/or make sure the color of your tights is repeated elsewhere in your outfit, be it in a belt, scarf, or piece of jewelry or within the pattern of a garment.
 And/or let tights make a stand-alone statement of their own by making them the lone colorful or patterned element in an ensemble.
-(More tights-deploying advice here and here.)
+(More tights-related advice here and here.)
 Just having a few tights templates can make incorporating them into regular wear seem less daunting.